Skip to main content

 Programme

-According to tradition, the school kicks off with an introduction to imprecise probabilities on Monday.
-In the next three days, we explore a variety of fields and disciplines that make use of imprecise probabilities: decision theory, logic, artificial intelligence, uncertain processes and quantum physics.
-Emphasis will be put on how and why imprecision is adopted in and relevant to these topics or disciplines, and the lecturers will discuss the consequences—both benefits and drawbacks—of allowing for imprecision in the disciplines under discussion.
-The lectures are of course given by leading experts in the field.
-We finish the school on Friday with a hands-on research project and an atypical panel discussion.
-Throughout the week, we organise two social activities that will allow you to get better acquainted with the other participants in a(n even) more relaxed setting.
+According to tradition, the school kicked off with an introduction to imprecise probabilities on Monday.
+In the following three days, we explored a variety of fields and disciplines that make use of imprecise probabilities: decision theory, logic, artificial intelligence, uncertain processes and quantum physics.
+Emphasis was put on how and why imprecision is adopted in and relevant to these topics or disciplines, and the lecturers discussed the consequences—both benefits and drawbacks—of allowing for imprecision in the disciplines under discussion.
+The lectures were of course given by leading experts in the field.
+The school finished on Friday with a hands-on research project and an atypical panel discussion.
+Throughout the week, we organised two social activities that allowed for easy socialising in a(n even) more relaxed setting.

 MondayTuesdayWednesdayThursdayFriday